-The process for selling an accomodation business is fairly similar across all types of business and across all States and Territories.
-After agreeing a price via an offer and acceptance document, contracts are entered into.
-From this point, a due diligence period commences, during which the purchaser is permitted to conduct research into the business in an agreed timeframe.
-The process generally encorporates the following stages.
+After agreeing on a price via an offer and acceptance document, contracts are entered into.
+From that point, a due diligence period commences, during which the purchaser is permitted to conduct research into the business in an agreed timeframe.
+This is the process.

 Once a price is agreed, the vendor’s solicitor will draw up contracts.
 This will normally take a couple of days.
 Once prepared, both parties sign and the property is now ‘under contract’.
 The contracts outline all terms and conditions of the transaction, along with a clear timeframe as to when the various stages of the due diligence must be completed.